Escaping Arrow's Theorem: The Advantage-Standard Model: Advantage-Standard Representable CCRs

 In the next two subsections, we consider CCRs that become available if we do not insist on path independence of the choice function induced by social preference.
 As Plott \citeyearpar[p.~1090]{Plott1973} remarks, ``[T]here appears to be no overriding reason to impose even I.P. [independence of path] at the very outset of the analysis, even though special considerations make I.P. appear to be a potentially useful tool.''
-One specific objection to path independence, developed in \citealt{HP2021}, is that it ignores the holistic nature of fairness.
-For example, consider an election with the following features, depicted in Figure \ref{PathIndCounter}: 3 more voters prefer $a$ over $b$ than prefer $b$ over $a$; 3 more voters prefer $b$ over $c$ than prefer $c$ over $b$; and $1$ more voter prefers $c$ over $a$ than prefers $a$ over $c$.
-If all three candidates $a,b,c$ are still feasible---none has died, dropped out after election day, etc.---then it would be \textit{unfair to $b$ and $b$'s supporters} to choose $c$ but not $b$ as a winner from $\{a,b,c\}$, as $b$'s global position in the profile is at least as strong as $c$'s.\footnote{The idea that one candidate's global position in a profile is at least as strong as another can be formalized (\citealt{HP2021}), but we do not need the general formalization here.} Thus, it should be that (i) if $c\in C(\{a,b,c\})$, then $b\in C(\{a,b,c\})$.
+One specific objection to path independence is that it ignores the holistic nature of fairness.
+For example, consider an election with the following features, depicted in Figure~\ref{PathIndCounter}: 3 more voters prefer $a$ over $b$ than prefer $b$ over $a$; 3 more voters prefer $b$ over $c$ than prefer $c$ over $b$; and $1$ more voter prefers $c$ over $a$ than prefers $a$ over $c$.
+If all three candidates $a,b,c$ are still feasible---none has died, dropped out after election day, etc.---then it would be \textit{unfair to $b$ and $b$'s supporters} to choose $c$ but not $b$ as a winner from $\{a,b,c\}$, as $b$'s global position is at least as strong as $c$'s in Figure \ref{PathIndCounter}.
+Thus, it should be that (i) if $c\in C(\{a,b,c\})$, then $b\in C(\{a,b,c\})$.
 However, if $b$ were to die or drop out, so the feasible set of candidates shrinks from $\{a,b,c\}$ to $\{a,c\}$, then there is no unfairness to $b$ or $b$'s supporters in choosing $c$ as a winner from $\{a,c\}$.
 Indeed, we should have (ii) $c\in C(\{a,c\})$.
 There is also no unfairness to anyone if we choose $a$ as the unique winner in the case that $c$ (rather than $b$) were to die or drop out, so we should be able to have (iii) $C(\{a,b\})=\{a\}$.
 But together (i), (ii), and (iii) contradict path independence.
 For path independence requires By (iii), we can rewrite the right-hand side as $C(\{a\}\cup C(\{c\}))=C(\{a,c\})$, which by (ii) contains $c$, but it does not contain $b$ since $C(\{a,c\})\subseteq \{a,c\}$.
 Thus, by path independence, $C(\{a,b,c\})$ contains $c$ but not $b$, violating the fairness condition in (i).

 The moral of the example above is that we should not expect that making the choice with \textit{all three candidates $a,b,c$ still in the running}, which requires fairness to each of the three candidates and their supporters, is the same as first making the choice between $a,b$, without fairness considerations for $c$ (who we imagine has dropped out of contention), and then making a choice between the winner(s) of that contest and $c$ (who now we imagine is back in contention after all), which may now involve ignoring fairness considerations to $b$ (if $a$ was chosen over $b$ from $a,b$).
 Path independence has us ignoring fairness considerations by the way we artificially split up the decision.
 For this reason, we do not wish to restrict attention only to CCRs whose induced choice functions satisfy path independence.